 I absolutely love bath salts.
 In the past I’ve posted tutorials for making rainbow bath salts and for making a stress-relieving lavender-magnesium bath soak, but I’ve never posted a tutorial about baking plain old bath salts.
 Sometimes simple is best, and with the holidays coming up, this simple DIY is a great go-to gift if you’re looking for something thoughtful, easy to make, and affordable.

 So why bake bath salts?
 Well, you don’t really have to.
 But your finished bath salts will have oils in them, which will lead to some clumping after a while.
-Baking your salt/oil mixture will help it stay clump-free and looking fresh, which is particularly important if you’re giving the salts as a gift (or baking them well in advance!).
-It’s an easy process that really helps your gift look polished.
+Baking your salt/oil mixture will help it stay clump-free and looking fresh, which is particularly important if I’m giving the salts as a gift (or baking them well in advance!).
+It’s an easy process that really helps the salts look polished.
 So let’s get started.

 (Affiliate links below; read more here!)